markshuttle/redis-snap/README.md

 snapcraft
 ```

-The snap will be built as redis_3.2.3+git_amd64.snap.
+The snap will be redis_version+git_amd64.snap in that directory.

 Unless you have setup snapcraft signing keys, install with
-`sudo snap install --force-dangerous <name>.snap` which bypasses snapd's
+`sudo snap install --force-dangerous <name>.snap` which bypasses
+the requirement for a signature.

-preference for signed snaps.
-This snap will in due course be available
+This snap will in due course be available signed from the store as
-signed from the store as `snap install redis`.
+`snap install redis`.

+## Once installed

+Redis will try to start on boot, looking for a configuration in
+/var/snap/redis/common/redis.conf which can be created after installation
+with `sudo redis.launch init`.
+Once the system is running you can start or
+stop the daemon with `sudo redis.launch start|stop`.